kffein/craft-self-licenses-manager/README.md

 ## Installation

-To install Self licenses manager, follow these steps:

-1. Install with Composer via composer require kffein/craft-self-license-manager from your project directory
-2. Install plugin in the Craft Control Panel under Settings > Plugins

-Or

-You can also install Self licenses manager via the Plugin Store in the Craft AdminCP.
+You can install Self licenses manager via the Plugin Store in the Craft AdminCP.

 ## Configuration